abdullahshaqaliah/FDSService/README.md

 ```

 # Running the FDSService.HttpApi.Host && FDSService.IdentityServer (Server Side)
+Right click solution explorer go to properties and select option **Multiple start projects** select the project  FDSService.HttpApi.Host and FDSService.IdentityServer then press apply
 # Running the Angular Application (Client Side)
 Go to the angular folder, open a command line terminal, type the yarn command (we suggest to the yarn package manager while npm install will also work)
 ```